suitenumerique/meet/docs/installation.md

 meet-admin               <none>   meet.127.0.0.1.nip.io       localhost   80, 443   52m
 ```

-You can use Visio on https://meet.127.0.0.1.nip.io.
+You can use Visio on https://meet.127.0.0.1.nip.io from the local device.
 The provisioning user in keycloak is meet/meet.

 ## All options